nodox/fullstack-bootcamp/chapter1.md

 # Chapter 1: Launching your first application
 Our goal for this chapter is to deploy a simple application that has the words *Hello World* on a while web page.
 As we work our way through creating our application we will setup finally answer your question of *What is coding?*, create a development environment where you can code, explore our first simple programming languages: HTML and CSS.
 Finally we will end the chapter by putting or deploying our application to a public website you can show anybody on the web.
 Let's get started.

 ## What is coding?
 *What is coding?* Coding is the act of writing a bunch of commands in a text file and then giving it to the computer for the computer to perform those commands.
 The commands you write on the text file is called code.
 When you are opening files, creating folders, downloading ebooks or doing anything with our computer we are coding.
 However we aren't considered coders because the actions we performed have already been written for us.
 We are merely interacting with the code, that was written by someone else, and the computers or the persons code is responding to all the actions we are performing on the computer.

+## Getting to know your tools
+To start you're journey as a coder or programmer you are going to need the right tools.
+There tools will allow you to run programs that perform the tasks you want completed.
+The first and most important tool is your computer.

+### The computer and operating system
+A computer is made of many parts.
+All these parts are parts can fall into one of two categories: hardware or software.
+The hardware of the computer are the physical parts that make the computer do things.
+Some notable parts are called the CPU, Memory also known as RAM, motherboard, and display (what you look into when you use the computer.

-## What is a terminal?
+### What is a terminal?
 The terminal is an application that allows us to interact with the computer by typing commands with our keyboard.
 When we type those commands and press enter, the computer works to complete the command.
 Every thing we do with a mouse can be done using terminal commands.
 The terminal however is sometimes better than using a mouse or what we see in front of use because it gives us more control over the computer.

 You can think of the terminal as driving an stick shift car.
 When driving stick you get more control of the car but you need to understand how the car works to make sure you are shifting correctly not breaking a gear in your car.
 The same concept applies with the terminal.
 With more control means we can issue better commands but we need to make sure we don't issue commands that can harm the computer.